Last updated on December 2nd, 2020 at 03:19 am

 Long Point County Park (Brevard County), 700 Long Point Road, Melbourne Beach.
 One of my favorite campgrounds, Long Point Park is about one mile north of Sebastian Inlet State Park, just off State Road A1A.
 The campground is on an island in the Indian River, and a majority of the campsites are waterfront with access to launch your kayak or moor your motorboat.
 If you get an inside site, there is a boat launch on one side of the park.
 All sites have water and electric.
 Bring your own shade, a must-have accessory towards summer, when you can still experience a refreshing sea breeze.
 Food, beer and bait is available at a nearby convenience store.
 Camping fees are $28 per night (plus tax) and reservations can be made up to one year in advance by phone: (321) 952-4532

 Donald McDonald Campground Park, 12315 Roseland Road, Sebastian.
-A very nice, wooded and shady public campground with excellent access to the St. Sebastian River.
-Although most of the campsites are improved with fire pits and picnic tables, only three have electricity.
+A very nice, wooded and shaded public campground with boating access to the Sebastian River.
+Although most of the campsites are improved with fire pits and picnic tables, only five have electric and water hookups for RVs.
 All are accessible by motor vehicle.
 This campground is not well-known or heavily used, so sites are almost always available, according to locals.
-Reservations are not accepted, and most sites accommodate tents, small RVs and travel trailers.
-While there are no hookups, potable water is available from faucets scattered throughout the campground.
-Camping fees are $15 plus tax for non-electric sites (Sites 1-27) and $20 plus tax for electric (28-30).
-Find a campsite and park rangers will collect the fee when they make their rounds.
-For more information, call (772) 589-0087
+In the tent loop, potable water is available from conveniently placed spigots.
+Camping fees are $20 for non-electric sites (Sites 1-26) and $30 for electric (27-31).
+A new online reservation system simplifies booking a site.

 Where to see spectacular white pelicans, winter visitors to Florida